aktech/aktech.github.io/_posts/2015-1-19-Migrated to Jekyll and Github Pages.md

 ---

-I have been procastinating for this for a long time, but finally I made this transition from [Wordress](http://wordpress.com/) to [Jekyll](http://jekyllrb.com/) yesterday, though it doesn't requires you to be a ninja but you need to patiently learn the things for once atleast.
+I have been procrastinating for this for a long time, but finally I made this transition from [Wordress](http://wordpress.com/) to [Jekyll](http://jekyllrb.com/) yesterday, though it doesn't requires you to be a ninja but you need to patiently learn the things for once atleast.

 ---